 - a.
 Availability and affordability of ECE services which are quality and equality in every province, district and city. - b.
 Guarantee to obtain basic education services which are quality and equal in every province, district and city. - c.
 Availability and affordability of secondary education services which are quality, relevant and equal in every province, district and city. - d.
-Availability and affordability of higher education services which are quality, relevant, internationally competitive and equal in every province. - e.
-Availability and affordability of sustainable adult education services which are equal, quality and relevant with the needs of the society. - f.
-Availability of reliable governance system to ensure the delivery of excellent national education services.
+Availability and affordability of sustainable adult education services which are equal, quality and relevant with the needs of the society. - e.
+Availability stages of the registration process of culture, language, and literature which includes stages pendaftara, assessment, determination, records, rankings, and deletion. - Availability of reliable governance system to ensure the delivery of excellent national education services.

-For the purpose of measuring the achievement of educational development strategic goal, several strategic targets are required to describe certain conditions which must be obtained by 2014.
+For the purpose of measuring the achievement of educational development strategic goal, several strategic targets are required to describe certain conditions which must be obtained by 2015.
 The strategic targets for every strategic goal are as follows:

 - 1. Strategic target to achieve availability of reliable governance system to ensure the delivery of excellent national education services: - a.
-The national Gross Enrollment Ratio (GER) of ECE reach 72.9%, at least 75% provinces reach GER \geq 60%, at least 75% cities reach GER \geq 75%, and at least 75% districts reach GER > 50%. - b.
-Qualifications for formal ECE educators (Kindergarten (KG)/Special Kindergarten(SKG)) are expected 85% of them have Sarjana/Diploma IV education background and 85% of them are certified, whereas for non-formal ECE educators are expected to already been trained at least 55%.
+The national Gross Enrollment Ratio (GER) of ECE reach 65.16%, at least 75% provinces reach GER \geq 60%, at least 75% cities reach GER \geq 75%, and at least 75% districts reach GER > 50%. - b.
+Qualifications for formal ECE educators (Kindergarten (KG)/Special Kindergarten(SKG)) are expected 85% of them have Sarjana/Diploma IV education background and 85% of them are certified, whereas for nonformal ECE educators are expected to already been trained at least 55%. - c.
+All formal ECE units apply learning system that builds character (honesty, caring, responsibility and tolerance) and fun for children.